Back to articles

 });

-toolRunner() continuously streams events, executes tools, and stitches tool results back into the conversation for you—exactly the workflow we described manually.
+betaZodTool enforces the input contract with Zod before your handler runs. toolRunner() streams events, executes tools, and stitches tool_result blocks back into the conversation for you.

 import { Anthropic } from "@anthropic-ai/sdk";